boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/manual-filters.md

 ## How to configure the manual filter in widgets

 1. Open the dashboard in the ` Dashboard Designer`.
-2. Select the  `widget` in the design layout in which you want to add manual filter.
+2. Select the `widget` in the design layout in which you want to add a manual filter.
 3. Click the `properties` icon as shown in the following screenshot.<br>
  ![Click properties option](/static/assets/visualizing-data/working-with-widgets/images/manual-filter-properties-icon.png)
 4. Now, click `ASSIGN DATA` to open the data panel.<br>